chatsagnik/thoughts.github.io/content/posts/selfreductions.md

 > For any arbitrary $k$, consider any problem $L$ that is complete for the $k$th level of the Polynomial Hierarchy.
 Is $L$ is downward-self-reducible?

-While the answer is known to be true for natural complete problems such as Quantified Boolean Formulas, the question seems to be open in full generality[^note1].
+Using arguments similar to `SAT`, one can show that Quantified Boolean Formulas are, the question seems to be open in full generality[^note1].
 What about problems beyond the Polynomial Hierarchy?
 How high can we go before we encounter a barrier to downward-self-reducibility?

 > Every downward self-reducible decision problem is in **PSPACE**.